batn90/Arsenal/README.md

 # Arsenal
-working on a fan page for Arsenal FC
+This is the first project I'm working on, a fan page for Arsenal FC.